Remi123/MotionMatching/README.md

 # MotionMatching for Godot 4

-This library is a generic implementation of Motion Matching inside the Godot Engine 4.2.
+This library is a generic implementation of Motion Matching inside the Godot Engine 4.3.

 We provide a few Nodes and Resources that are useful for playing animations, either with or without Motion Matching.
 The goal is to be as modular as possible.

+## WORK IN PROGRESS

+TODO : As of writing this, the latest godot development added SkeletonModifier3D, finally proposing a postprocessing chain of events for me to properly do inertialization and IK.
+I need to experiment with it, but I expect it to fully replace my Ik nodes, and maybe change how I do inertialization.

+## NODES

 Here is what you can expect :